How Much Does It Cost to Rent a Helicopter? (2025 Prices)

 Hiring A Pilot

-Hiring a qualified pilot is essential.
-For U.S. charter flights, pilot costs are typically included in the quoted hourly rate.
-For training/self-fly rentals, a certified flight instructor generally runs $60 to $150 per hour, depending on location and experience.
+For charter flights in the U.S., pilot costs are almost always bundled into the quoted hourly rate.
+For training or self-fly rentals, a certified flight instructor typically runs $60 to $150 per hour, depending on location and experience level.

 Crew And Ground Support Expenses